jhaupt/HexapodCalculator/README.md

 # HexapodCalculator
 C# Linux program to calculate the leg lengths of a Stewart Platform (hexapod) given the platform angle and position relative to the base.
+Why wasn't this written in Python?
+Because I used this to learn C#.

 To run the binary: